JoshPatlingrao/Simulating-a-Home-Network/README.md

 # Simulating-a-Home-Network

 ## Objective
-The
+The purpose of this project is to demonstrate my understanding of Cisco Packet Tracer, my understanding of basic network security and understanding of subnetting.

+### Project Notes
-Any passwords used in this project is merely for the demonstration of my knowledge and understanding of Cisco Packet Tracer and should not be practised on real machines.
+- Any passwords used in this project is merely for the demonstration of my knowledge and understanding of Cisco Packet Tracer and should not be practised on real machines.
-Words in brackets indicate the full name of the command that's otherwise been typed in shorthand form.
+- Words in brackets indicate the full name of the command that's otherwise been typed in shorthand form.

 ### Skills Learned
+- Setting hostname and security passwords for routers and switches.
+- Configuring router IP addresses, interface bandwidth and duplex mode.
+- Disabling unused interface on routers and switches.
+- Using subnetting to efficiently distribute IP addresses among network and host devices.

 ### Tools Used
 - Cisco Packet Tracer